liferay/liferay-docs/develop/tutorials/articles/400-back-end-frameworks/02-portlet-providers/00-portlet-providers-intro.markdown

     Replace `INTERFACE_1.class, ...` with a list of the subinterface(s) you're implementing.

-4. In case you want to override an existing `PortletProvider`, outrank it with your own custom `PortletProvider` by specifying a `service.ranking:Integer` property with a higher integer ranking.
+4. If you're overriding an existing `PortletProvider`, outrank it with your own custom `PortletProvider` by specifying a `service.ranking:Integer` property with a higher integer ranking.

         property= {"service.ranking:Integer=10"}

-5. Implement the provider methods you want making sure to implement [`PortletProvider`](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/PortletProvider.html)'s
+5. Implement the provider methods you want.
+Make sure you implement [`PortletProvider`](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/PortletProvider.html)'s
     `getPortletName` method.
 If you didn't extend
     [`BasePortletProvider`](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/portal/kernel/portlet/BasePortletProvider.html),